nes-lab/shepherd/docs/dev/image_creation.md

 shepherd-herd shell "cd /opt/shepherd && git pull"
 ```

-In your local shepherd-repo you can add the observer-roll to the nodes:
+In your local shepherd-repo you can add the observer-role to the nodes:

 ```Shell
 ansible-playbook deploy/setup_testbed_observer.yml